nasa/HDTN/README.md

 Web User Interface
 =========
-his repository comes equiped with code to launch a web-based user interface to display statistics for the HDTN engine.
-However it>
+168 This repository comes equiped with code to launch a web-based user interface to display statistics for the HDTN engine.
+However it relies on a dependency called CivetWeb which must be installed.
 CivetWeb can be found here: https://sourceforge.net/projects/civetweb/ Download and extract the Civetweb repository.
 Then use the following instructions to create a moveable library on Linux:
 * cd civetweb